 The northern doorway is very different from the last two discussed doorways as it is bereft of original material.
 The present lintel over the door jambs is in fact a window (jali) of some lost temple that was lying nearby and utilized here.
-The door pillars were also be part of that original temple however these would have been the pillars of a mandapa and now utilized as doorway pillars.
+The door pillars were also part of that original temple however these would have been the pillars of a mandapa and are now utilized as doorway pillars.
 The western doorway has preserved better details of its original structure.
 At the base of the door jambs are Ganga and Yamuna over their respective mounts.
-Spink12 mentions the nearby fallen lintel belonging to this doorway having an image of Surya over its lalata-bimba.
+Spink22 mentions the nearby fallen lintel belonging to this doorway having an image of Surya over its lalata-bimba.

 Rupni Temple – The local legend says that Udal’s lover used to visit this temple to worship Shiva and thus the name Rupni’s temple.
 The present structure is, of course, a later period construction however its doorway is certainly a work of sixth-century CE.
 The river goddesses, Ganga and Yamuna, are present at the base of the door-jambs.
 Gaja-Lakshmi is present over the lalata-bimba however it would be tough to say whether the original temple would have been dedicated to Vishnu or Shiva as Gaja-Lakshmi is found in both types of temples.
 Panels over the door bands have niches carrying mithuna-couples.
-Williams13 dates the doorway to 530-540 CE.
+Williams23 dates the doorway to 530-540 CE.

-- Nachne-ki-talai inscription (Corpus Inscriptionum Indicarum, vol. III, pp. 233-35)– not dated, refers to the rule of the Vakataka king Prithivishena II (460-480 CE) – language Sanskrit, box-headed variety of central India alphabet – This was discovered by Alexander Cunningham during his visit of 1883-84 in the tank of the village Nachna – reads, Vyaghradeva, who meditates on the feet of the Maharaja of the Vakatakas, the illustrious Prithivishena, has made (this) for the sake of the religious merit of (his) parents.
+- Nachne-ki-talai inscription25 – not dated, refers to the rule of the Vakataka king Prithivishena II (460-480 CE) – language Sanskrit, box-headed variety of central India alphabet – This was discovered by Alexander Cunningham during his visit of 1883-84 in the tank of the village Nachna – reads, Vyaghradeva, who meditates on the feet of the Maharaja of the Vakatakas, the illustrious Prithivishena, has made (this) for the sake of the religious merit of (his) parents.

 1 Cunningham, Alexander (1885).
 Reports of a Tour in Bundelkhand and Rewa in 1883-84 and of a Tour in Rewa, Bundelkhand, Malwa, and Gwalior in 1884-85 vol. XXI.
 Archaeological Survey of India.
 New Delhi. pp. 95-99